bestmic/circadian_death/README.md

 1. cancer_death_hongkong.dta (Stata format)
 2. CircadianAnalysis.do

-Data were drawn from the Clinical Data Analysis and Reporting System (CDARS), which is an electronic database operated by the Hospital Authority of Hong Kong.
+Data were drawn from the Clinical Data Analysis and Reporting System, which is an electronic database operated by the Hospital Authority of Hong Kong.

 Please **cite** this repository as follows: